 Are you eligible?

-- Only Direct Loans, including Subsidized and Unsubsidized, Stafford, Graduate PLUS and Consolidation loans are eligible for this program.
+- Only Direct Loans, including Subsidized and Unsubsidized, Stafford, Graduate PLUS, and Consolidation loans are eligible for this program.
 PLUS loans are only eligible if consolidated under the Federal Direct Consolidation Loan program.

-- Your loan(s) must not be defaulted.
+- Your loan(s) must not be in default.

 - If your federal student loan was issued prior to July 1, 2010, it may have been made under the FFELP loan program.
 FFELP loans do not qualify for PSLF.
 However, you may consolidate these loans under the Direct Consolidation Loan program to become eligible for PSLF.
 Payments made prior to consolidation would be ineligible.
 If you combine FFELP loans with Direct loans under consolidation, qualifying payments made on Direct loans prior to consolidation would not count towards your 120 qualifying payments.
 You may choose to keep your Direct loans out of the FFELP loan consolidation.

 You should sign up for automatic payments to ensure your payments are sent each month on time.

 - Federal, state, local or tribal government organizations

 - 501(c)(3) tax-exempt not-for-profit organizations